KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 **Impact**

 * Failing to use the correct method of constant data will negatively impact performance, causing either reduced FPS and/or increased BW and load/store activity.
-* Register mapped uniforms are effectively free.
+* On Mali, register mapped uniforms are effectively free.
 Any spilling to buffers in memory will increase load/store cache accesses to the per thread uniform fetches.